XingxinHE/CSharp_Notes/0.StepByStep/README.md

 ​				It aims to **deconstruct the integer to binary value**(`1/0` and `true/false`) which is very **flexible**!

-:pushpin:Fun fact: What the heck is integer, binary, hex, etc?
+📌Fun fact: What the heck is integer, binary, hex, etc?

 ​				We use `decimal system十进制` in our daily life, e.g. "I am `26` years old."
 In the following context, the `hex`, `binary` are all another form, so to speak, of `decimal system`.
 Nothing special, that is it. `hexadecimal 十六进制` is 16-base. `binary` is 2-base.